Universal Transport Properties of Continuous Quantum Gases: DRUDE WEIGHT OF THE BOSE-FERMI MIXTURE MODEL

-\subsection{Quantum criticality.}
+\subsection{Quantum criticality}

-In the vicinity of a zero-temperature quantum phase transition (QPT), the interplay between thermal and quantum fluctuations becomes profound, giving rise to a quantum critical region (QCR).
-This region, defined by the condition $T \gg |\mu - \mu_c|$, is governed by universal scaling laws where thermodynamic and transport properties are dictated solely by the system's dimensionality and symmetries, not by its microscopic details.
+In the vicinity of a zero-temperature quantum phase transition (QPT), the interplay between thermal and quantum fluctuations becomes profound, giving rise to a quantum critical region.
+This region, defined by the condition $T \gg |\mu - \mu_c|$, is governed by universal scaling laws where thermodynamic and transport properties are dictated solely by the dimensionality and symmetries of the system, and not by its microscopic details.
 Drude weights serve as a particularly powerful probe in this regime.

 As we have demonstrated (in Fig.~\ref{fig:BF_phase}), the Drude weight matrix provides sharp, unambiguous signatures to distinguish different quantum phases.
-Here, we delve into the universal scaling behavior of Drude weights across the two primary QPTs in our model.
+Here, we delve into the universal scaling behavior of Drude weights across the two primary quantum phase transitions in our model.
 The control parameters for these transitions are the chemical potential $\mu$ and the effective field $\mathcal{H}$.

-\subsubsection{The Vacuum-to-Fermi (V-F) Transition}
+\subsubsection{The vacuum-to-Fermi (V-F) transition}